thomasvn/vectordb/README.md

 <!--
 DONE (new to old):
+- RSS Search
+  - Ensure batch import does not perform duplicate inserts.
 - Insert & search for embedding using Weaviate Contextionary vectorizer.
 - Deploy with Contextionary, OpenAI, standalone
 -->